NoahJRalph/messengers-return-2-server/README.md

 Please see the "Credits and such:" section of the Modpack's description [here](https://legacy.curseforge.com/minecraft/modpacks/messengers-return-2) for additional credits and contributions.

+Minecraft is made by it's respected authors and contributors.

+Minecraft Forge is made by it's respected authors and contributors.

 All mods are made by their respected authors and contributors.

-Minecraft Forge is made by it's respected authors and contributors.

 ## Questions?